 Set in: Rural Victoria and Melbourne in the 1890s.

-Cast: Susannah Fowle, Patricia Kennedy, Sheila Helpmann, Candy Raymond, Hilary Ryan, Alix Longman, Terence Donovan, John Waters, Barry Humphries, Julia Blake, Maggie Kirkpatrick, Kerry Armstrong
+Cast: Susannah Fowle, Hilary Ryan, Sigrid Thornton, Patricia Kennedy, Sheila Helpmann, John Waters, Candy Raymond, Alix Longman, Terence Donovan, Barry Humphries, Julia Blake, Maggie Kirkpatrick, Kerry Armstrong

 Synopsis: A teenage girl, Laura Rambotham, is sent from her isolated farm to attend boarding school in Melbourne, where she tries to fit into the society of richer girls.